akoulouris/CSS-cieTrade-Trademark/README.md

 <img src="https://raw.githubusercontent.com/akoulouris/CSS-cieTrade-Trademark/master/Screenshots/Cietrade-CSS tradeMark.gif" width="500"  alt="image of the landscape mode">

 # Project Summary
 Breaking News to all failed painter (like myself) out there.
-Now you are able to paint using CSS.
+Now you are able to paint with CSS.
+The animated image above were actually coded using only CSS and HTML

 # Tools Used